ChE-Samer/Ternary_Phase_Diagram/README.md

 % where,

-% n         number of points in the range 0:1
+% n:         number of points in the range 0:1

-% z_max     maximum value of the Z/vertical axis
+% z_max:     maximum value of the Z/vertical axis

-% grid      bolean (true/false) for showing grid on the ternary traingle
+% grid:      bolean (true/false) for showing grid on the ternary traingle

 tri_base(11, 120, true);

 %% plot liquidus and vaporus surfaces

-% tri_surf(func,n)
+% tri_surf(func, n)

 % where,

-% func      surface function with arguments @(x_a, x_b, x_c, T)
+% func:      surface function with arguments @(x_a, x_b, x_c, T)

-% n         number of points in the range 0:1
+% n:         number of points in the range 0:1

 tri_surf(p_liq,11);